Kodular/Documentation/docs/components/drawing-and-animation/ball.md

 |:----:|:-------:|
 |number|1.0|

-Sets the layer of the sprite, indicating whether it will appear in   front of or behind other sprites.
+Sets the layer of the sprite, indicating whether it will appear infront of or behind other sprites.